 Who is United Consumers, Inc.?

 You may see UCI listed on your credit report as a collections account.
-This can happen when you forget to pay a bill.
+This can happen if you didn’t pay a bill.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

 Lexington Law Firm is a credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law helps you challenge (and possibly remove) other inaccurate information from your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 Phone number: (800) 736-6615 or (703) 497-5000

 Should I contact or pay United Consumers?

 It’s best to avoid speaking to a debt collector on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.